 If you’re considering exiting your business, you may be wondering how long the process takes.
-While the process varies, most business owners can anticipate a six- to nine-month process from signing a listing agreement to close.
+While the process varies, most business owners can anticipate a six- to nine-month process from signing a listing agreement to closing.
 However, some things impact the length of a business sale.
 In this article, we answer the question, “How long does it take to sell a business?” and share tips for a streamlined and profitable sale.

 4 Things that Impact the Time it Takes to Sell a Business

 The sales process can be tiring.
 The desirability of your small business depends on the current market and a variety of factors specific to your business.
 Prospective buyers will want to address any potential issues that could arise in their purchase.
 If you’re ready to sell your business then, the good news is that there are ways to speed up the amount of time it takes to reach an agreement.
 Before you list your business for sale, take these factors into consideration.

 1. The State of the Market

 The longtime seller’s market has changed as a result of COVID-19.
 To stay competitive, you’ll need to be realistic with your business valuation and continue operating and pivoting to remain profitable.

 The specifics of your industry also come into play.
 If your business has already rebounded from the pandemic’s effects, then you are likely in a better position to potential buyers.
 Ultimately, you need to decide if your business is healthy enough to pose for a sale.
 If it’s not, you may be better off staying, modifying your business plan, and trying to grow it before your exit.

 2. Preparedness of the Business for Market

 The time and effort you’ve put into preparing your business for sale impact potential buyers’ interests.
 Key documents, including clear records of cash flow and verifiable financials, are a given, but little details also matter.
 Consider your curb appeal and how buyers will feel walking in to assess the business.